t1nak/ba900/README.md

 This will be printed to screen after calling ba900.py:
 [!image]()
-All the years (2008 to 2020) take about 20min to process.
+All the years (2008 to 2020) take about 30-40min to run and process.

 ## Step 4